barryclark/jekyll-now/_posts/2019-07-29-open-source-for-first-timers-women-of-walmart-labs.md

 ---
 layout: post
-title: "Open Source for First Timers, Women of Walmart Labs"
+title: "Open Source for First Timers - Women of Walmart Labs"
 description: "How to get started with open source from Cheryl Hung, CNCF Director of Ecosystem."
 image: /images/2019-07-29-open-source-for-first-timers-women-of-walmart-labs.jpg
 hide_image: true